ivpel/vigilant-kit/README.md

 # Vigilant Kit
-**Vigilant** is a set of tools designed to help write and run robust functional tests using Selenium WebDriver.
+**Vigilant** is a library designed to help write and run robust functional tests using Selenium WebDriver.
 With **Vigilant**, you can start writing complex test cases in a minute.

 ## Why Vigilant?